 - Embroider Times offers a very basic set without the satin stitch border.

-- If you prefer to purchase individual files, check out the offerings at TMM Designs.
+- If you prefer to purchase individual files, check out the offerings at Creative Appliqués.
 You can buy just about any shape you can imagine.

 Generating it yourself

-It’s really not rocket science to create the knockdown stitch area yourself.
+It’s really not rocket science to create one yourself.
 You just need to have some inexpensive software to help you do it.

 If you are trying to generate a basic shape, I would suggest using SewArt.
 There is not a specific “knockdown” setting.
 You simply create your desired shape (rectangle, circle, etc…), and then turn it into a fill with a very light fill.
 The fill type you should choose is X Stitch fill with sep-10.

 In SewWhat-Pro, there is a specific tool to create the knockdown stitch to work with any design.
 The feature is located under the tools menu, it’s called “Nap Tack.”
-The benefit of creating your knockdown stitch in SewWhat-Pro is that you can set it up to follow the contour of your main embroidery design.
+The benefit of creating the Nap Tack stitch area in SewWhat-Pro is that you can set it up to follow the contour of your main embroidery design.

-Knockdown is also a feature in Embrilliance Enthusiast.
-You can find the feature under the Utility tab in Embrilliance.
+The ability to create a knockdown is also a feature in Embrilliance Enthusiast.
+You can find the feature under the Utility tab in Enthusiast.

 Now who is ready to embroider some fuzzy blankets and sherpas?